pingcap/docs/tools/dm-configuration-file-overview.md

 ### Data synchronization task creation

-Taking `task.yaml.example` as an example, perform the following steps to create a data synchronization task.
+You can perform the following steps to create a data synchronization task based on `task.yaml.example`:

 1. Copy `task.yaml.example` as `your_task.yaml`.
 2. Modify the configurations in `your_task.yaml` based on [Task Configuration File](../tools/dm-task-configuration-file-intro.md)